[Agenda] Hamas-Israel war and EU-US summit in focus This WEEK

 The parliament's committees on trade and the internal market will jointly vote on Monday on their position regarding the draft bill banning products made with forced labour from the EU market.

-Meanwhile, von der Leyen is expected in Tirana on Monday to discuss with Albania's prime minster Edi Rama and president Bajram Begaj progress regarding their country's aspirations for EU membership.
+Meanwhile, von der Leyen and Michel are expected in Tirana on Monday to discuss with Albania's prime minster Edi Rama and president Bajram Begaj progress regarding their country's aspirations for EU membership.

 COP28 and energy reform